 You don't want your inspector to make financial decisions based on their report.
 Think about it: If an inspector's buddy Steve gets a plumbing gig every time a certain issue turns up on a report, it gives that inspector some pretty big (and not cool) motivations to find that issue.

 Even giving you a price range for the repair is off-limits.
-It's not their area of expertise, it creates a conflict of interest (they could be endorsing Steve's great deal, after all), and, perhaps most importantly, it's against the ethics rules.
+It's not their area of expertise, it creates a conflict of interest (they could be endorsing Steve's great deal, after all), and, perhaps most importantly, it violates the ethics rules.

 Clues to look for: This is good home ownership practice.
 Try to price out every item on your home inspector's report, big and small.
 Do some research, and call three contractors or check out three retailers for the service or part needed to resolve each issue.
 You've got this, future homeowner!